 Baby formula is a safe and easy alternative to breastfeeding, chosen by many parents at various stages of their babies’ infancy.
-If you’ve chosen to formula-feed your baby, prepare to make it both easy and more affordable with these tried-and-true tips and products.
-Moms on my Four to Love Facebook page shared many of these ideas!
+If you are just getting started, you might wonder how to make formula feeding easier.
+Prepare to save time and money with these tried-and-true formula feeding hacks and products.

+One of my top formula feeding hacks to save you money is to opt for generic brands.
 Generic brand baby formulas are nearly identical to their name brand counterparts.
 You can feel confident that the generic brands are still providing your baby safe and appropriate nutrition since all baby formula is heavily regulated by the FDA.
 Yet, generic brands are way less expensive than store brands!
-We have been using generic brand formula (in our case, Comforts for Baby), since our first was born, and continue to do so for our fourth.
+We used generic brand formula (in our case, Comforts for Baby) for all four of our kids.
 They have all thrived!
 As one mom commented, “It may not be for everyone, but why shell out TWICE as much for the name brand, when often, the ingredients are identical?”

 There are bottles that are specially made for mixing baby formula.
 These bottles have a separate storage section for the formula powder, and another for the water.
 When it comes time to eat, you mix the two together, shake, and have a prepared baby bottle.
 PopYum stands out because you can mix the formula and water by pressing a button with one hand only.
 This makes it a great option for on the go.
-One of the moms from my Facebook page recommended a similar system called the Mixie Bottle, noting her daycare teacher loved them!
+One mom recommended a similar system called the Mixie Bottle, noting her daycare teacher loved them!

 If your baby likes warm bottles, there are several ways you can accomplish bottle warming on the go.